wymp/ts-auth-gateway/README.md

   step to submit.
 Clients are responsible for knowing the necessary parameters to submit for each step.

-### Using Session and Reset Tokens
+### Using Session and Refresh Tokens

 Successful authentication results in a `sessions` object containing a `token` value and a `refresh` value.
 The `token` value is to be used to make requests against the API, while the `refresh` value is to be used to obtain new values when the token expires.

-Additionally, the `token` value may be used to log out (i.e., invalidate) a session.
+Additionally, either value may be used to log out (i.e., invalidate) a session.

 To refresh a session using a refresh token, submit a payload to the `POST /accounts/v1/sessions/refresh` endpoint as indicated in the [API docs](/docs/api.v1.html#operation/post-accounts-v1-sessions-refresh).
-The response will be a session object with new refresh and "token" values.
+The response will be a session object with new "refresh" and "token" values.

 To log out of a session, submit a request to the `POST /accounts/v1/sessions/logout` endpoint in accordance with the [API docs](/docs/api.v1.html#operation/post-accounts-v1-sessions-logout).